What KlicLok actually is - and why buyers keep getting confused

 KlicLok is HiSmith's proprietary quick-release attachment system - it is a feature built into HiSmith machines, not a separate brand or product line.
 It allows compatible attachments to snap onto the machine quickly without tools, which is why you'll see '(KlicLok)' in the name of compatible accessories and dildos.

-KlicLok and standard vac-u-lock connections are different systems and are not directly interchangeable without an adaptor.
+No, not directly.
+KlicLok and Vac-U-Lock are different connector standards and are not interchangeable without an adaptor.
+Vac-U-Lock is a keyed plug-and-socket fitting, while KlicLok is HiSmith's own eight-square quick-release connector.
 Check the product page for your specific HiSmith machine to confirm what connection types are supported before purchasing attachments.

-What lube should I use with HiSmith silicone dildos?
+What lube should I use with HiSmith KlicLok dildos?